Woth Stutter Master 2, you can get usable results in less than a minute, but there’s still enough depth to keep you experimenting for weeks.

 Preset Library and Workflow

 Stutter Master 2 comes with over 250 handcrafted presets, and I have to say, most of them are actually usable.
 I’m not scrolling through 200 variations of the same basic stutter.
-There are presets for specific use cases like vocal chops, drum transitions, riser effects, and textured glitches.
+There are presets for specific use cases, such as vocal chops, drum transitions, riser effects, and textured glitches.

 CPU Efficiency and Performance